Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 How to prepare for your puppy's first walk

 Before taking your puppy on their first walk, it is important to prepare them so their first experience can be as enjoyable as possible.
-Walks are important for dogs as it allows them to use their natural instincts, like sniffing and exploring.
+Walks are important for dogs as they allow them to use their natural instincts, like sniffing and exploring.
 Even if you have a yard for your dog to walk around, taking them to different places will help them adapt to new environments.

 Reading time5 min